GamingLiamStudios/TukxelPP/README.md

 * Customizable Shaders

 ## Getting Started
 Tukxel++ has a single dependency: [cmake](http://www.cmake.org/download/), which is used to generate platform-specific makefiles or project files.
 Start by cloning this repository, making sure to pass the `--recursive` flag to grab all the dependencies.
-If you forgot, then you can `git submodule update --init` instead.
+If you forgot, then you can do `git submodule update --init` instead.

 ```bash
 git clone --recursive https://github.com/DEV0002/TukxelPP